isabella232/BitHeroesS20/blogp2.md

-## Part 2: Creating a React App with Spotify Oauth
+## Part 2: Creating a React App with Spotify OAuth

 In my previous post, I outlined how to detect emotion in photos using the Microsoft Face API and Azure Functions.
 In the second part of this series, we'll be focusing on creating the actual React frontend and getting the user logged in to Spotify before getting any song recommendations.